ExcelliumSA/AppSecToolkit/README.md

 The toolkit archive is created via this [PowerShell script](Build-Toolkit.ps1) in which, each tool, is added via its dedicated function named `Add-xxx`.

-The script is tested on Windows 10 Pro with PS 5.1 .
+The script is tested on the following environments:

+* Windows 10 Pro with PowerShell 5.1
+* Windows Server 2019 with PowerShell 7.1.3

 The script is developed using [Visual Studio Code](https://code.visualstudio.com/) and a [pre-configured workspace file](workspace.code-workspace) is provided in order to project into it.